FDio/vpp/extras/hs-test/README.rst

 **Adding a topology element**

-Topology configuration exists as ``yaml`` files in the ``extras/hs-test/topo`` folder.
-Processing of a file for a particular test suite is started by the ``setupSuite`` function depending on which file's name is passed to it.
+Topology configuration exists as ``yaml`` files in the ``extras/hs-test/topo-network`` and ``extras/hs-test/topo-containers`` folders.
+Processing of a network topology file for a particular test suite is started by the ``setupSuite`` function depending on which file's name is passed to it.
 Specified file is loaded by ``LoadTopology()`` function and converted into internal data structures which represent various elements of the topology.
 After parsing the configuration, ``Configure()`` method loops over array of topology elements and configures them one by one.

-These are currently supported types of elements.
+These are currently supported types of network elements.

 * ``netns`` - network namespace
 * ``veth`` - veth network interface, optionally with target network namespace or IPv4 address
 * ``bridge`` - ethernet bridge to connect created interfaces, optionally with target network namespace
 * ``tap`` - tap network interface with IP address

+Similarly, container topology is started by ``loadContainerTopology()``, configuration file is processed so that test suite retains map of defined containers and uses that to start them at the beginning of each test case and stop containers after the test finishes.
+Container configuration can specify also volumes which allow to share data between containers or between host system and containers.

 Supporting a new type of topology element requires adding code to recognize the new element type during loading.
 And adding code to set up the element in the host system with some Linux tool, such as *ip*.
-This should be implemented in ``netconfig.go``.
+This should be implemented in ``netconfig.go`` for network and in ``container.go`` for containers and volumes.

 **Communicating between containers**